secretbosscode/telegram-stories-viewer-bot/README.md

 ## Usage

 Send the bot a username, phone number or link to a story.
 The bot will fetch the available stories and return them to you.
 Premium users can monitor up to five profiles with `/monitor <@username|+15555555555>` and `/unmonitor <@username>`.
+Administrators browse stories with the same paginated interface to prevent large downloads from clogging the queue.

 After paying for Premium you can verify the transaction manually with: